LuizHNLorena/NMI/README.md

 # Community file format

 One community per line with the ID of each node separated by space.
-All node ID needs to  be in range [0,n-1].
+All node IDs needs to  be in range [0,n-1].

 The following example presents a partition with 3 commuties and 10 nodes.